JingitngZhan/aly6120group-1/README.md

 iii.
 Continuous learning and adaptability: Fostering a mind-set of agility where teams view analytics as a dynamic process that evolves with feedback and performance data.
 As a leader, I will guide this transformation by applying emotional intelligence, data literacy development, and empowerment strategies to ensure both technical and human alignment.

-## Section 3 - Connecting the Business Problem to a Data Mining Solution (Jingting)
+## Section 3 - Connecting the Business Problem to a Data Mining Solution
 The problems that NY Bank is facing in its loan approval process can actually be solved quite effectively through data mining and artificial intelligence (AI) techniques.
 Basically, the approval process can be seen as a classification problem, where we want to predict whether an applicant should be approved or not based on past data.
 Using this kind of data-driven approach will help the bank make faster, fairer, and more accurate decisions.
 Instead of relying too much on human judgment, the system will use machine learning models to find patterns that people might easily miss.

 ### 1. Data Preparation and Feature Selection